qiime2/paper2/sphinx_docs/index.rst

 No additional software is needed for using the API.
 Jupyter notebooks for both of these protocols are also available at https://github.com/qiime2/paper2/tree/master/notebooks.
-Finally, an enhanced interactive online version of the CLI protocol is also available at https://curr-protoc-bioinformatics.qiime2.org with all intermediate files precomputed.
-While we strongly encourage users to install QIIME 2 and follow along this tutorial, this enhanced tutorial provides an alternative for when time and computational resources are limited.
-Following along the online version of this protocol enables users to skip any step and instead download the pre-processed output required for a subsequent step.
-Additionally, the online version also provides simple 'copy to clipboard' buttons for each code block which, unlike copying from a PDF file, retains the original formatting of the code, making it easy to paste into other environments.
-The enhanced online protocol will also be updated regularly with every new release of QIIME 2, unlike the PDF version.
+Finally, an enhanced interactive live version of the CLI protocol is also available at https://curr-protoc-bioinformatics.qiime2.org with all intermediate files precomputed.
+While we strongly encourage users to install QIIME 2 and follow along with this tutorial, the enhanced live version provides an alternative for when time and computational resources are limited.
+Following along the live version of this protocol enables users to skip any step and instead download the pre-processed output required for a subsequent step.
+Additionally, the live version also provides simple 'copy to clipboard' buttons for each code block which, unlike copying from a PDF file, retains the original formatting of the code, making it easy to paste into other environments.
+The enhanced live protocol will also be updated regularly with every new release of QIIME 2, unlike the published version which will remain static with the 2019.10 version.

 Acquire the data from the ECAM study
 ------------------------------------